chapel-lang/chapel/doc/release/bugs.rst

 -----------

 The Chapel team is working to bring our `JIRA issues site`_ up to date.
-Bugs can be viewed without a free account.
+Bugs can be viewed without creating an account.

 .. _JIRA issues site: https://chapel.atlassian.net/projects/CHAPEL/issues/